I2-Multimedia-Lab/PoLoPCAC/README.md

 - Pytorch3d 0.7.3
 - Torchac 0.9.3

-For the convenience of reproduction, We provide 3 different ways to create the environment:
+For the convenience of reproduction, we provide three different ways to help create the environment:

 #### Option 1: Using yml